YahooArchive/mojito/docs/dev_guide/code_exs/query_params.rst

 The ``example1`` function below gets all of the query string parameters using ``params.getFromUrl``.
 To get a specific parameter, just pass a key to ``params.getFromUrl(key)``.
 In the code below, the key-value pairs that are fetched by ``params.getFromUrl()`` are wrapped in objects that are pushed to the array ``paramsArray``.
-The array is assigned to ``params``, which is then passed to the ``example1`` view template.
-By default, the function sends data to the view template with the same name.
+The array is assigned to ``params``, which is then passed to the ``example1`` template.
+By default, the function sends data to the template with the same name.

 .. code-block:: javascript